johndwells/Minimee/README.md

 Minimee is inspired and influenced by [SL Combinator](http://experienceinternet.co.uk/software/sl-combinator/) from Experience Internet, and [Carabiner Asset Management Library](http://codeigniter.com/wiki/Carabiner/) from Tony Dewan.
 It is released under a BSD License.

-Complete and up-to-date documentation can be found on [Minimee's homepage](http://johndwells.com/software/minimee).

 # Key Features